comp-medicine-uc/ML-lung-mechanics-UQ/README.md

 a continuum poromechanical framework.
 Our formulation considers parameters related to the constitutive lung tissue model, the parenchyma permeability, and the effect of chest wall stiffness in the estimation of respiratory-system com- pliance and resistance.
-Based on this, we develop a low-fidelity model and integrate both levels of information to train a surrogate machine learning lung model based on multi-fidelity Gaussian process regression, comparing the perfor- mance with single-fidelity Gaussian process and artificial neural networks.
+Based on this, we develop a low-fidelity model and integrate both levels of information to train a surrogate machine learning lung model based on multi-fidelity Gaussian process regression, comparing the performance with single-fidelity Gaussian process and artificial neural networks.
 Once trained and validated, we perform a parameter sensitivity analysis and uncertainty quantification tasks on the lung response.
 In this sense, our results suggest that lung tissue elasticity parameters and the chest wall stiffness have a comparable level of influence on the respiratory-system compliance, while the airways resistance is mainly modulated by the parenchyma permeability,